shupx/swarm_ros_bridge/README.md

 ## Usage

-1. Specify the IP and ROS topic information in `src/swarm_ros_bridge/config/ros_topics.yaml`.
+1. Specify the IP and ROS topic information in `config/ros_topics.yaml`.

-- For sending topics, IP is self IP (* for example) and port should be different as it binds to the "tcp://*:port".
+- For the sending topic, IP is self IP (* for example) and port should be different as it binds to the "tcp://*:port".
-- For receiving topics, IP and port should be the remote source IP and port as it connects to the "tcp://srcIP:srcPort".
+- For the receiving topic, IP and port should be the remote source IP and port as it connects to the "tcp://srcIP:srcPort".

 (The `max_freq` only guarantees the sending frequency is lower than that but not be that.
 If the send_topics frequency is larger than max_freq, the node will decrease it by 2x, 3x, ... until it satisfies the max_freq.)